All Episodes

 I'm really not very good at plumbing.

-We have divided our society into people who love to do this, they love to do that, they're very good at this, they're very good at that.
+We have divided our society into people who love to do this, they love to do that.

 So what we do is we look at their expertise and we say, almost on faith, if you've done your homework, if I believe you've done your homework, I will go along with you pending further data.

-What I would implore you to do, my friend, is to suspend judgment And to go along with us, tending further data.
+What I would implore you to do, my friend, is to suspend judgment and to go along with us pending further data.

-Which is a dawn to sunset view of this space on Mars with the high resolution we now have.
+For instance, Fredand and Canthia try to have ready for tonight a very important three-dimensional animation, which is the dawn-to-sunset view of this space on Mars with the high resolution we now have.

-In Monuments many years ago, I predicted, another prediction, this is what science is based on, That this thing, if it was a work of art, was intended to communicate an evolution.
+In Monuments many years ago, I predicted, another prediction, which is what science is based on, that this thing, if it was a work of art, was intended to communicate an evolution.

-And I've said, gently, very many times, Tom's all wet!
+And I've said gently very many times, Tom's all that.

 It's obviously not symmetrical, right?

-And I go back to what I said about an hour ago, which is the matrix, the mathematical model in which this space sits at Cydonia, this exquisite interlocking matrix, which, by the way, will be published shortly in the last edition The Monuments of Mars, the 2001 edition?
+And I go back to what I said about an hour ago, which is the matrix, the mathematical model in which this space sits, the Sidonia, this exquisite interlocking matrix, which, by the way, will be published shortly in the last edition of the Monuments of Mars, the 2001 edition.

 Which I now, of course, have to rewrite another whole section because of all this new stuff that's happened in the last week.